kura/blackhole/man/source/blackhole_config.rst

     tls_listen = 10.0.0.1:465 mode=accept delay=5, 10.0.0.2:465 mode=bounce delay=10

-The flags accept the same options as :ref:`dynamic-switches`, including setting a delay range.
+The flags accept the same options as `dynamic-switches`, including setting a delay range.

-.. [*] Port 465 -- while originally a recognised port for SMTP over
+..
+[1] Port 465 -- while originally a recognised port for SMTP over
    SSL/TLS -- is no longer advised for use.
 It's listed here because it's a well known and well used port, but also because Blackhole currently does not support ``STARTTLS`` over SMTP or SMTP Submission. -- `<https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.txt>`_

 -----

-.. _user:

 user
 ----